Woodlands Church is excited to be hosting four full time residents for the 2025-2026 Ministry Year.

 They should have a willingness to learn and a desire to teach.

+Because of this, we cover all registration costs – including seminary and events – and provide a computer and a version of Logos Bible Software, including access to additional training tools and resources.
 Residents will be part of a residential cohort that meets weekly and functions as a processing, scheduling, and accountability network.
 They will also have a personal mentor who will help them process their experiences and think critically about church leadership.

 Residents will also be given a professional clinical ministry readiness assessment, and be provided with job search support, resume writing and job search coaching.